VO1D-H3ART/SRS-viewer/README.md

 Step 7: Press Apply and then OK

 Step 8: Make sure the SRS server is running and click start streaming.
 On the bottom status bar look for a green bar icon with a unit measuring kbps that means it's working

+# TODO

+Figure out srs WebRTC.
+I need a html file that will open up a WebRTC supported.
+Therefore I might have to for go the viewer.html in hopes of getting a lower delay